Optimally Scheduling Public Safety Power Shutoffs: Critical Peak Pricing

 CPP is used to reduce peak demand by temporarily increasing electricity prices.
 Price increases must be declared a day ahead based on current observations.
 The maximum number of CPP events, $M$, is constrained by contracts between the loads and the operator.
 Consider, for example, Hydro-Québec's CPP program which is in effect during the Winter period from December 1$^\text{st}$ to March 31$^\text{st}$ (referred to as \emph{rate flex D})~\citep{HQCPP}.
 During this period, the nominal electricity price is reduced by $30\%$ from $6.08\cent/$kWh to $4.28\cent/$kWh for the first $40$ kWh multiplied by the number of days in the month, and by $22\%$ from $9.38\cent/$kWh to $7.36\cent/$kWh above this monthly consumption threshold.
 When a CPP is called, the price increases to $50\cent/$kWh from 6 am to 9 am and/or 4 pm to 8 pm.
 Finally, CPP can be called for a maximum of $100$ hours, i.e., between $25$ and $33$ times a year.
 The objective of CPP scheduling is, therefore, to identify the $M$ days that, without intervention, would have the highest demand.
 The load demand is correlated with several factors, e.g., weather parameters~\citep{hor2005analyzing,herter2007exploratory} like temperature, wind speed, precipitation, etc., day of the week~\citep{hahn2009electric}, and prior demand.

 In this section, we formulate a model for CPP scheduling based on weather and demand observations.
 The objective is to minimize peak demand costs.
-The model has the same structure as the PSPS model of Section~\ref{sec:add_PSPS} and admits the same optimal policy.
+The model has a similar structure as PSPS Scenario 1's reformulation~\eqref{eq:min_mag_noE} from Section~\ref{sec:add_PSPS} and admits the same optimal policy.
+We note that~\eqref{eq:min_mag_noE} is not a model for PSPS scheduling.
+It is only used to derive an optimal, closed-form policy because the per-round formulations of problem~\eqref{eq:min_mag_noE} and PSPS Scenario 1 is shown to be asymptotically equivalent under certain conditions in Theorem~\ref{th:policy_and_original_prob}.

 We use the same notation as in the previous sections and, for example, let $u_t =1 $ denote the decision to call for CPP during day $t+1$.
 We let $\XX_t \in \mathcal{X} \subset \RR^n$ be the vector collecting the weather and day of the week at time $t$.
 Similarly, we assume that $\XX_t$ is a Markov process with known transition probabilities for all states.
 Let $q_{t}: \RR^n \mapsto \RR$ be a function mapping the $n$ weather readings to an estimated peak demand level~\citep{hor2005analyzing,herter2007exploratory,hahn2009electric} at time $t$.
 We model the cost of supplying power to the grid as a quadratic function of the demand.
 This function, denoted $c^\text{power}_t:\mathcal{X}, \mapsto \RR^+$ includes, for example, generation, import, startup, and shutdown costs.
 Let $B_t \geq 0$, $C_t \geq 0$, and $D_t \geq 0$ be, respectively, the second, first and zeroth-order coefficient of the cost function.
 Let $y > 0$ be the load curtailed during a CPP event.
 We assume that $y$ is constant and known, e.g., an averaged historical value of total curtailment as estimated by the system operator~\citep{HQstats}.
 In future work, we will model $y$ as uncertain as well.
 Lastly in this section, we let $\overline{a}_t \in \RR$ be the revenue loss due to high prices.